Mourners gather for Mansion House funeral of Luas-death cyclist

 Cormac’s father Lú read from the final paragraphs of James Joyce’s short story The Dead.
 Cormac was a man who was, like Joyce, a proud Dubliner, but whose heart was in the west of Ireland, said Mr Ó Braonáin said.

-Cormac’s mother Eva read a WB Yeats poem, He Wishes For the Cloth of Heaven.
+Cormac’s mother Eva read a WB Yeats poem, He Wishes For the Cloths of Heaven.

 The service was presided over by Siobhán Walls, an accredited humanist celebrant.
 The family felt that type of funeral was right for Cormac’s memory, she said.